-Every reasonable effort has been made to ensure that the data contained in this report are accurate as of the date of this study; however, factors exist that are outside the control of Economics Research Associates, an AECOM company (ERA) and that may affect the estimates and/or projections noted herein.
+General & Limiting Conditions Every reasonable effort has been made to ensure that the data contained in this report are accurate as of the date of this study; however, factors exist that are outside the control of Economics Research Associates, an AECOM company (ERA) and that may affect the estimates and/or projections noted herein.
 This study is based on estimates, assumptions and other information developed by Economics Research Associates from its independent research effort, general knowledge of the industry, and information provided by and consultations with the client and the client's representatives.
 No responsibility is assumed for inaccuracies in reporting by the client, the client's agent and representatives, or any other data source used in preparing or presenting this study.

-This report is based on information that was current as of March 2000 before launching franchise operations.
+NYLO made the decision to operate a few corporately owned hotels before launching franchise operations.
 Subsequently, NYLO first made brands available for franchising in February of 2008.
 Currently, NYLO has two locations open and operating - Plano NYLO at Legacy was the first and the second in Warwick NYLO near downtown Providence, Rhode island.
 Additional hotels are planned for Overland Park (Kansas City), in Las Colinas (Dallas-Ft.
 Worth), and in Broomfield (Denver/Boulder,